Kerbalism/Kerbalism/README.md

   A simple gui is available in the space center or in flight.
-It show the status for vessels and Kerbals, including: battery, food & oxygen levels, scrubber & greenhouse status, signal status, malfunctions, if the vessel is in direct sunlight, and kerbal physical and mental health problems.
+It show the status for vessels and Kerbals, including: battery, food & oxygen levels, scrubber & greenhouse status, signal status, malfunctions, if the vessel is in direct sunlight, kerbal physical and mental health problems, and more.
-  It also allow to enable and disable warning messages per-vessel, just click on it.
+  It also allow to enable and disable warning messages and to take notes per-vessel, just click on it.

 #VESSEL PLANNER

   A simple gui is available in the editor, to help in designing missions.
-It show the estimated life expectancy of the crew as well as how long will the vessel electric charge last in shadow or sunlight.
+It show the life expectancy of the crew as well as how long will the vessel electric charge last in shadow or sunlight, and much more.
-  The estimates are relative to a target body and situation, that can be changed and influence the calculations It support pods, solar panels, generators, fuel cells, active radiators, wheels, drills, ISRU and SCANsat.
+  The estimates are relative to a target body and situation, that can be changed.
+It support pods, solar panels, generators, fuel cells, radiators, wheels, drills, ISRU and SCANsat in addition to all mod mechanics.

 #SCIENCE TWEAKS